Skip to main content

 Courts should play as many games as you can in that time.
 Some sessions can get up to 12 games, whereas others only have 5 – it all depends on how quickly the games are won.

-All of the completed games should be recorded on the scorecard.
+All of the completed games should be recorded on the scorecard (provided by the Play Session coordinator)

 What happens in the different doubles segments?